DuckDuckPig/AR-flares/README.md

 ![Dataset flowchart](/images/dataset_flowchart.png?raw=true "Dataset Flowchart")

 Code:
- - `ER_Parse.py`: Code to parse the Space Weather Prediction Center (SWPC) Event Reports (ER) to determine events (flares) observed within the timespan of the dataset.
-   - Edit the lines `## User Definitions` to specify paths and other parameters.
-   - Outputs a `txt` file "EventList" containing the date and time, AR number, and flare size for each event within the dataset timespan.
-The `EventList.txt` file for the timespan 2010-2018 is available on Dryad at `<insert link here>` or `<insert link here>`.
-   - Requires the "Event Reports ER" directory structure available on Dryad at `<insert link here>` or `<insert link here>`.
  - `SRS_Parse.py`: Code to parse the Spece Weather Prediction Center (SWPC) Solar Region Summaries (SRS) to generate information used to download magnetogram images of all active regions appearing on disk within the timespan of the data.
    - Edit the lines `## User Definitions` to specify paths and other parameters.
    - Outputs a `txt` file "ARList" containing a list of all active regions present during the dataset timespan along with the starting date of appearance and number of days of existence.
-This file is used by the `JSOC_Driver.py` code to download magnetograms.  the `ARList.txt` file for the timespan 2010-2018 is available on Dryad at `<insert link here>` or `<insert link here>`.
+This file is used by the `JSOC_Driver.py` code to download magnetograms.
+The `ARList.txt` file for the timespan 2010-2018 is available on Dryad at `<insert link here>` or `<insert link here>`.
    - Requires the Solar Region Summaries (SRS)" directory structure available on Dryad at `<insert link here>` or `<insert link here>`.
 This code assumes that you have downloaded the `SRS/` directory from `<insert link here>`.
  - `JSOC_Driver.py`: Code to automate the interaction with the JSOC LookData webpage (<insert link here) to download magnetograms.  *NOTE--this code is extremely fragile and will break with browser driver changes and changes to the underlying html code used for the JSOC webpage.
 This code is provided as is as a reference for those who may wish to modify the code for their purposes.
 There is no guarantee that the code provided will currently work.*  This code will assume the presence of the `ARList.txt` file (see notes for `SRS_Parse.py` above).
-   - Edit the lines...
+   - Edit the lines under `# User define variables:` to specify paths and other parameters.
-   - Outputs...
-   - Relies on...
-   - Requires...
+   - Downloads and stores the "SDO HMI AR Images" associated with the "ARList" file.
+   - Relies on the `selenium` package (not included in the requirements file above) and a driver appropriate for the browser (e.g., `geckodriver` for firefox).
+   - Requires the "ARList" file output by `SRS_Parse.py` or available on Dryad at `<insert link here>` or `<insert link here>`.
- - `generate_dataset.py`: Code to generate a customized dataset based on flare size, flare prediction window, latitude, longitude, and number of NaNs.
+ - `customize_dataset.py`: Code to generate a customized dataset based on flare size, flare prediction window, latitude, longitude, and number of NaNs.
 This code assumes that you have downloaded all magnetogram images within the timespan of interest for the dataset.
 This code will use an existing `eventList.txt` file or generate one for you if it does not exist; generation of an `eventList.txt` file assumes the existence of the `Events/` directory structure available for download at `<insert link here>`.
 You can download the `eventList.txt` file for the 2010-2018 timespan at `<insert link here>`.
 This code will assume the existence of the `SRS/` directory structures as available for download at `<insert link here>`.
 This code will copy the magnetogram images that satisfy the given parameters to a user-specified directory and generate a label file mapping those magnetograms to their flaring behavior.
    - Edit the lines...
    - Outputs...
    - Relies on...